 The seeker wins if they manage to catch all of the players in jail.

 A reverse version of Hide and Seek.
 One person hides and everyone else has to find them.
 Whenever a seeker finds the hidden person, they have to join the hider in their hiding space.
 The idea is that eventually everyone will be squashed together like sardines.

 This only works in a large indoor area.
 You also need appropriate boundaries and safety.

 Written evidence of Hide and Seek can be traced back as far as the 2nd century BC.
 Julius Pollux a Greek scholar described a game called Apodidraskinda.

-However, it is likely that people hide far earlier than that.
+However, it is likely that people hid far earlier than that.
 Variations of Hide and Seek are played in different cultures across the world.
 Some psychologists have suggested that Hide and Seek stems from the game of Peek-a-boo, that mothers play with their children.
 Hiding was also a necessary survival skill in early societies, for example, to successfully hunt, so it was probably played by young children to teach them skills.

 For this reason, it's likely that Hide and Seek was one of the earliest human games.

-Please comment to share your hide and seek experiences.
+Please comment to share your Hide and Seek experiences.